MeltwaterArchive/datasift-python/README.rst

 License
 -------

-All code contained in this repository is Copyright 2012 MediaSift Ltd.
+All code contained in this repository is Copyright 2012-Present MediaSift Ltd.

 This code is released under the BSD license.
 Please see the LICENSE file for more details.

 Changelog
 ---------

+* v.2.0.0 Ground up rewrite.

 * v.0.5.7 Fixed issues with buffers on reconnections (2013-06-28)